skylarbeaty/curved-world/README.md

 # curved-world
 Recreation of the world curvature effect from Animal Crossing and many endless runners.
 Made in Unity with shader graph.
-To view anything revelant here you need to open it in Unity, because its made in an engine tool.
+To view [shader here](CurevedWorld/Assets/CurveWorld.shadergraph) you need to open it in Unity, because its made in an engine tool and the file is not intended to be human readable.
+There is a [camera controller](CurevedWorld/Assets/CameraController.cs) as well which controllers the tilt of the shader while it moves the camera.